Botuthrax®

 Namibia Reg.
 No V07/24.4/54 [NS0]

 Anthrax is a controlled disease in terms of the animal diseases act (Act 35/1984).
-The occurrence or suspicion of the disease must be reported to the responsible State Veterinarian immediately.
+The occurrence or suspicion of the disease must be reported to the responsible state veterinarian immediately.

 INDICATIONS